Free Alternatives to Consolas

 Is Inconsolata similar enough to Consolas?

-Inconsolata achieves 90% similarity to Consolas.
+Inconsolata achieves a FontAlternatives similarity score of 90% compared to Consolas.
 While not identical, it offers comparable letterforms, proportions, and visual style.
 Most designers find it works excellently as a substitute in web and print projects.

 What are the main differences between Consolas and its free alternatives?